-When Should You Buy Your Pumpkin
+When to Buy Your Pumpkin

-"You can tell when a pumpkin is ready to harvest when its skin hardens," says Sarah Perreault, senior editor at The Old Farmer's Almanac.
+"You can tell a pumpkin is ready to harvest when its skin hardens," says Sarah Perreault, senior editor at The Old Farmer's Almanac.
 The best test is to press your fingernail into the flesh.
 If it's difficult to do, the pumpkin is ready, but if you can pierce it easily, it's not ripe yet.
-And whether you're picking right from the patch or plucking from the aisles of a store, avoid any gourds with visible blemishes, cracks, or soft spots.
-"Be sure to check the bottom of the pumpkin, too,” she says.
+Whether you're picking right from the patch or plucking from the aisles of a store, avoid any gourds with visible blemishes, cracks, or soft spots.
+"Be sure to check the bottom of the pumpkin, too," Perreault says.

-Where Should You Store Your Pumpkin?
+Where to Store Your Pumpkin

-How Long Do Carved Pumpkins Last?
+How Long Carved Pumpkins Last